Rijeka: Middle Ages

-Croats settled the city starting in the 7th century giving it the Croatian name, Rika svetoga Vida ("the river of Saint Vitus").
+Croats settled the city starting in the 7th century.
 At the time, Rijeka was a feudal stronghold surrounded by a wall.
 At the center of the city, its highest point, was a fortress.

 Trsat Castle lies at the exact spot of an ancient Illyrian and Roman fortress.

 In 799 Rijeka was attacked by the Frankish troops of Charlemagne.
 Their Siege of Trsat was at first repulsed, during which the Frankish commander Duke Eric of Friuli was killed.
 However, the Frankish forces finally occupied and devastated the castle, while the Duchy of Croatia passed under the overlordship of the Carolingian Empire.
 From about 925, the town was part of the Kingdom of Croatia, from 1102 in personal union with Hungary.
 Trsat Castle and the town were rebuilt under the rule of the House of Frankopan.
 In 1288 the Rijeka citizens signed the Law codex of Vinodol, one of the oldest codes of law in Europe.

 From about 1300 to 1466 Rijeka was ruled by a number of noble families, the most prominent of which was the German Walsee family.
-Rijeka even rivalled Venice when in it was sold by Vitus Butinarius to the Habsburg emperor Frederick III, Archduke of Austria in 1466.
+Rijeka even rivalled Venice when it was sold by Vitus Butinarius to the Habsburg emperor Frederick III, Archduke of Austria in 1466.

 Under Habsburg rule

 The city would remain under Austrian Habsburg rule for over 450 years (except for a brief period of French rule between 1809 and 1813) until the end of World War I in 1918.

-Austrian presence on the Adriatic Sea was seen as a threat by the Republic of Venice and during the War of the League of Cambrai the Venetians raided and devastated the city with great loss of life in 1508 and again in 1509.
-However, the city did recover and remain under Austrian rule.
+Austrian presence on the Adriatic Sea was seen as a threat by the Republic of Venice and during the War of the League of Cambrai, the Venetians raided and devastated the city resulting in a large number of deaths in 1508 and again in 1509.
+However, the city recovered and remained under Austrian rule.
 For its fierce resistance to the Venetians it received the title of the "most loyal city" ("fidelissimum oppidium") as well as commercial privileges from the Austrian emperor Maximilian I in 1515.
 While Ottoman forces attacked the town several times, they never occupied it.
 From the 16th century onwards, Rijeka's present Renaissance and Baroque style started to take shape.
 Emperor Charles VI declared the Port of Rijeka a free port (together with the Port of Trieste) in 1719 and had the trade route to Vienna expanded in 1725.